The Baby-Sitters Club: Dawn Reed Schafer

 Dawn grew up in California, until her parents' divorce.
 Dawn moved with her younger brother Jeff and her mother across the country to Stoneybrook, Connecticut, where her mother, Sharon, grew up.
 Jeff had a lot of trouble adjusting to the move and soon returned to California to live with their father.
 Dawn is a vegetarian, addicted to healthy food (she can't stand sugary snacks), likes ghost stories, and is also into environmentalism.
-She joins Stoneybrook Middle School in the middle of the seventh grade when the club members were having a fight.
-She met Mary Anne, and they instantly bonded.
-Her mother and Mary Anne's father married; they dated while they were in high school and once they reunited they discovered that they still loved each other.
-Dawn and Mary Anne became stepsisters as a result.
+She joins Stoneybrook Middle School in the middle of the seventh grade when the club members are having a fight.
+She meets Mary Anne and they instantly bond.
+Her mother and Mary Anne's father marry; they dated while they were in high school, and once reunited, they discover that they still love each other.
+Dawn and Mary Anne become stepsisters as a result.
 Kristy, Mary Anne's best friend, is initially jealous, but gets over it and invites Dawn to become the fifth member of the club once the fight between the club members ends.
 Dawn temporarily moves back to California in Dawn's Big Move, but returns to Stoneybrook in Kristy and Mr. Mom.
 However, in Farewell, Dawn, she moves back to California permanently.

 Dawn is played by Melissa Chasse in the HBO series, Xochitl Gomez (season 1) and Kyndra Sanchez (season 2) in the Netflix series, and Larisa Oleynik in the film adaptation.